Toyota Sienna: Fourth generation (XL40; 2020)

 Toyota announced the fourth-generation Sienna in May 2020 as a 2021 model, and appearing for sale near the end of 2020.
-It was originally intended to be revealed at the 2020 New York International Auto Show in April, but instead was unveiled virtually on 18 May 2020 due to the COVID-19 pandemic.
-It was released on 27 October 2020 and hit the showrooms shortly after in November.
+It was originally intended to be revealed at the 2020 New York International Auto Show in April, but instead was unveiled virtually on May 18, 2020 due to the COVID-19 pandemic.
+It was released on October 27, 2020 and hit the showrooms shortly after in November.
 It is built on GA-K platform.
 In a significant change, all trims of the Sienna came standard with a hybrid powertrain.
-Despite being hybrid only, Toyota claims that the fourth-generation Sienna can still tow the same 3500 lb capacity as the third-generation model.
+The fourth-generation Sienna has the same 3500 lb towing capacity as the third-generation model.
 The Sienna optionally has all-wheel drive with a third electric motor to power the rear wheels.

 The fourth-generation Sienna is offered in the returning LE, XLE and Limited trims, while receiving two additional trims: the sport-oriented XSE (replaced the SE trim), and the top-of-the-line Platinum trim.
-The Sienna is available with a built-in vacuum cleaner, refrigerated compartment (however, vacuum and refrigerator were later discontinued due to supplier issues), heads-up display, and 360° camera view on the Platinum trim level.
+The Sienna is available with a built-in vacuum cleaner, refrigerated compartment, heads-up display, and 360° camera view on the Platinum trim level.
 Standard and optional family oriented features for the Sienna include 18 cup holders, 7 USB ports (only one of which is data capable), four-zone climate control, onboard Wi-Fi, rear entertainment system, power sliding doors and liftgate, and a voice amplification system for the driver for better communications with passengers seated in the back.
 Standard driver-assistance features include adaptive cruise control, blind-spot monitoring, automated emergency braking, and lane-keeping assist.

 Starting in early 2021, the Sienna became available in Taiwan and in Mexico.
 In July 2021, the Sienna was launched in China where it is locally produced by GAC Toyota, while a rebadged variant bearing the Toyota Granvia (格瑞维亚 (Géruìwéiyǎ)) nameplate was produced by FAW Toyota.
 The Granvia adopted the styling of the North American Sienna XSE.